Ewocker/roman-numeral-converter/README.md

 # Development Setup
 There are 2 of environments in `src/config/index.js` which can be used develop locally.
 One must install all dependencies before dev through `yarn install`.
+NodeJS version 14 is suggested for local development.

 ___!!!
 Do not use npm as it yarn.lock is being used for install at build time___
 ## local